 The City of West Des Moines maintains a computerized Street Management System (SMS) to keep an up-to-date inventory of the street network and to record condition assessments.
-In performing these condition assessments, each City street is evaluated and rated according to an Overall Condition Index (OCI).
-This index represents a composite rating including the evaluation of pavement defects/deterioration, ride quality, drainage, weathering and surface condition.
-The OCI of each street is calculated and rated on a scale from 100 to 0, with an OCI rating of 100 being the best and 0 the worst.
+As of 2017, the City utilized the Iowa Pavement Management Program (IPMP) sponsored by the Iowa DOT and Iowa State University to assess to the pavement condition [prior to 2017, each City street was evaluated to an Overall Condition Index (OCI)].
+The IPMP uses automated equipment to rate the condition of Iowa roads, including for the City of West Des Moines, every two years.
+The PCI index represents a composite rating including the evaluation of pavement defects/deterioration, ride quality and other characteristics condition.
+The PCI of each street is calculated and rated on a scale from 100 to 0, with a PCI rating of 100 being the best and 0 the worst.
 This condition assessment will be performed at least once every three years.

-The following table defines the Overall Condition Index (OCI) rating scale for streets:
+The following tables defines the Pavement Condition Index (PCI) rating scale for streets and the Overall Condition Index (OCI) rating scale for streets:

-Pavement Condition OCI Range
+Pavement Condition PCI Range (2017) Pavement Condition OCI Range (prior to 2017)

-Very good 100 - 90

-Good 90 - 80
+Excellent 100 - 80 Very Good 100-90

-Average 80 - 60
+Good 80 - 60 Good 90-80

-Below Average 60 - 50
+Fair 60 - 40 Average 80-60

-Poor 50 - 25
+Poor 40 - 20 Below Average 60-50

-Failed 25 - 0
+Very Poor 20 - 0 Poor 50-25

+- Failed 25-0

-The City's goal is to maintain an OCI rating of 78 - 80 for the street network.
-The following are descriptions for Portland cement concrete and asphalt surfaced streets in the City with an OCI rating of 78 - 80.
+The City's goal is to maintain a PCI rating of 70 for the street network.
+The following are descriptions for Portland cement concrete and asphalt surfaced streets in the City in the 70 PCI rating range.

-Portland cement concrete streets and trails (OCI 78-80): Low and moderate severity settlement, bumps, cracking or joint deterioration may exist up to 15% of the street area.
+Portland cement concrete streets and trails (PCI - 70): Low and moderate severity settlement, bumps, cracking or joint deterioration may exist up to 15% of the street area.
 The majority of the cracking is between 3/8 inch and 3 inches wide.
 Cracks typically may need to be sealed.
-More than 50% of the joints have sealant damage.
 Patches may exist up to 20% of the street area and are typically moderate in quality.
-Discernible bumps may be noticeable during vehicle travel.
+Joint spalling may exist up to 15 to 25 isolated locations.
+The pavement smoothness international roughness index typically ranges between 250 to 550 in. /mi.
 Vehicle speed is generally not affected by the pavement condition, except possibly at isolated locations.
 Water ponding may exist in isolated locations.
 Surface pop-outs may exist throughout the pavement.

-Asphalt Surfaced Streets and trails (OCI 78-80): Reflective cracking may exist up to 100% of the street area.
-The majority of the cracking is between 3/8 inch and 3 inches wide.
-Cracks typically may need to be sealed.
-Low and moderate severity bumps, alligator cracking, rutting, or raveling may exist up to 5% of the street area.
+Asphalt Surfaced Streets and trails (PCI - 70): Reflective cracking may exist throughout the pavement.
+Reflective cracking is typically between 3/8 inch and 2 inches wide.
+Reflective cracks typically may need to be sealed.
+Low and moderate severity bumps, alligator cracking, rutting, or raveling may exist up to 10% of the street area.
 Patches may exist up to 10% of the street area and are typically moderate in quality.
-Potholes may exist at small isolated locations.
-Discernable bumps may be noticeable during vehicle travel.
+Up to a total of 10 SF of potholes may exist at small isolated locations.
+The pavement smoothness international roughness index typically ranges between 100 to 400 in. /mi.
 Vehicle speed is generally not affected by the pavement condition, except possibly at isolated locations.
 Water ponding may exist in isolated areas.
 The surface color is typically medium gray.